marcstreeter/boke/src/content/posts/bluesky-comments.md

 * No comments at all?
 Clean and simple, but you lose the conversations.
 Some of my favorite discoveries came from comment threads that went in unexpected directions.

 I'd been using Bluesky more and really enjoying it.
 Recently, the community has been feeling healthier than Twitter ever did, the API is designed, and this decentralized approach means I don't necessarily have to be beholden to a single company.
-People have been doing some interesting things with Bluesky, like cross-posting blog content and using it as a comment system.
-Why not do that for myself?
+People have been doing some interesting things with Bluesky, like on-protocol blog content and using Bluesky comments as a comment system.
+Why not do some of that for myself?

 ## Why Bluesky Actually Makes Sense